jstetich/Casco_Bay_CSOs/Derived_Data/DATA_NOTES.md

    not be copied successfully from the PDF, so data was copied by hand and typed manually into the spreadsheet.

-WE accessed data from the 2008 report, which CBEP has in our archives, to provide older data.
+We accessed data from the 2008 report, which CBEP has in our archives, to provide older data.
 Users should be cautious, as some of the older data (prior to about 1997) is estimated, and considered unreliable.
+Wedo not report on that older data in the 2020 Report because of uncertainty about its reliability.

 ### Data From the 2008 Report
 Unfortunately, the older report was prepared slightly differently, and copying